 Consequently, I started going to night school at UNED to get my degree in education.
 In addition, I decided to finish what I had started and therefore continued my studies in International Relations, receiving a Licenciatura the following year.

-Once back in Costa Rica, I worked ten years as a teacher at Lincoln School and was offered a position at the Country Day School, which I accepted and where I have been working for 24 years.
-In all, I have taught students from pre- kindergarten to 3rd grade.
+Once back in Costa Rica, I worked 10 years as a teacher at Lincoln School and then I was offered a position at the Country Day School, which I accepted.
+I have been working for years at CDS and have taught students from pre- kindergarten to 3rd grade.
 I have participated in several committees throughout these years such as Book Month, revising curriculum, revising and editing school mission, scholarship fund committee, amongst many others.